 As with our neighbor, the channels of communication were nonexistent.
 We saw the detriment and damage it caused as well.
 The only communication we saw was yelling, fighting, and frustration.

 In short, communication with your senior should take top priority from the get-go.
 After that, it’s up to you to provide patience and understanding regardless of the challenges.
 With each step of the moving process, you should communicate clearly.
 It’s also a good idea to write the moving steps down for your seniors so they can have a reference if they seem confused.

 More importantly, make sure you bring them to the retirement home beforehand.
 Take them on a tour of the facilities so they know what to expect.
 If they can’t leave home, take them on a virtual tour instead.
 Either way, your senior needs to know what to expect and help quell anxiety.

 If you struggle with communicating with the senior, find someone in your family or circle of friends that can do it effectively.
 It’s always a good idea to envision yourself in their place and have empathy and consideration for them.

 3 – Enlist Relatives To Help With Moving Seniors

 If you don’t have the budget to hire a moving team to help, you can get the next best thing, relatives.
 With seniors, they often have a big family full of grandkids and sons and daughters willing to help.

-Also, make sure you gather as many people as you can to help as soon as the decision to move your senior arrises.
-Make sure you have someone willing to take charge of the moving process as well.
+Also, make sure you gather as many people as you can to help as soon as the decision to move your senior arises.
+Make sure you have someone willing to take charge of the moving process.
 This way, they can delegate and assign roles and chores for the move.